Make your own chicken parmo at home

 - Bash each fillet out with a tenderising mallet (or rolling pin) until they are around half an inch thick

 - Dredge the meat – first into the flour, then egg, then the panko.
 Ensure that the coating is even all over then set aside on a cooling rack

-- Pour roughly 1/3 bottle of sunflower oil into a wok or deep frying pan and turn onto high heat (if you’ve got a fryer get it out of the box and blow off the dust)
+- Pour roughly 1/3 bottle of sunflower oil into a wok or very deep frying pan and turn onto high heat (if you’ve got a deep fryer get it out of the box, blow off the dust and set for 170c)

 - When the oil is sizzling hot, add the first fillet.
 Cook for around 3 minutes on each side, then remove, set aside and repeat with the other pieces.
 If you have a larger fryer, you can cook more at once but overloading the oil reduces the temperature too much and will make the escallops too greasy

 - Place the chicken pieces into a preheated oven at 200C for five minutes to finish them off

 - Cover the top of both fillets with bechamel sauce and glaze in the oven or under the a hot grill until bubbling

 - Sprinkle on the grated cheese and place back on heat till melted